syscoin/blockbook/docs/api.md

 - *filter*: specifies what tokens (xpub addresses/tokens) are returned by the request (default *nonzero*)
     - *inputs*: Return transactions sending inputs to this xpub
     - *outputs*: Return transactions sending outputs to this xpub
-    - *number*: Return specific vout index
+    - *=*: Return specific numerical vout index
 - *assetMask*: What type of transactions to return (default *all*)
   - *all*: Returns all types of transactions, base and asset type.
-The assetMask will represent value of all values OR'ed together see below in *number* for the masks.
+The assetMask will represent value of all values OR'ed together see below in *=* for the masks.
   - *non-tokens*: Return only base coin transactions no asset type.
 The assetMask will represent value of *basecoin*.
   - *token-only*: Return only asset type transactions no base coin type.
 The assetMask will represent value of *assetactivate* | *assetupdate* | *assetsend* | *syscoinburntoallocation* | *assetallocationburntosyscoin* | *assetallocationburntoethereum* | *assetallocationmint* | *assetallocationsend*.
   - *token-transfers*: Return only assetallocationsend type transactions.
 The assetMask will represent value of *assetallocationsend*.
   - *non-token-transfers*: Return any transactions not of type assetallocationsend.
 The assetMask will represent value of *token-only* &^ *token-transfers*
-  - *number*: Apply a custom mask which is a bitmask of the following values:
+  - *=*: Apply a custom numerical mask which is a bitmask of the following values:
     - *basecoin*: 1
     - *assetallocationsend*: 2
     - *syscoinburntoallocation*: 4